denandras/Zakjegyzet2/_notes/Public/könyvek/HBR's 10 Must-reads on High Performance.md

 	- már az emberek élnek több ideig, mint egy szervezet, és nem maradnak ott, ahova először felvették őket
 	- mindenkinek a saját főnökének kell lennie

-> 	He believes that ideas move mountains.
+> idézet:: He believes that ideas move mountains.
 But bulldozers move mountains; ideas show where the bulldozers should go work.

-> 	Organizations are no longer built on force but on trust.
+> idézet:: Organizations are no longer built on force but on trust.
 The existence of trust between people does not necessarily mean that they like one another.

 ## Are You a High Potential?
 <a id="Are You a High Potential?"></a>